CIS-OrgTest/cac-enabled-git-setup/README.md

 # cac-enabled-git-setup
-### QUick and Simple
+### Quick and Simple Method
 1. Determine your public key.
-To get this is to install puttycac from the software center and go to “CAPI” under “Auth” and pick out your certificate there.
+To get this is to install puttycac from the 'software center' and go to “CAPI” under “Auth” and pick out your certificate there.
 T
 2. Install the public key in github.com just like any other ssh key.
 3. Install a pkcs11 provider.
 I suggest OpenSC :https://github.com/OpenSC/OpenSC
 4. Configure a new host in .ssh/config like this:

 Host github
 HostName github.com
-User mygitlabusername
+User mygithubusername
 PKCS11Provider /usr/lib/opensc-pkcs11.so (or whatever the path is)

 Then, why you try to commit it will prompt you for a PIN and you are good to go.